ethaniccc/Mockingbird/README.md

     Same goes for deleting a custom module.

     **Warning:** You cannot reload custom module code with this command.
+* "Screenshare" command

+    **NOTE:** This is to give you the player's view, not to actually be able to view the player's screen.

+    With the permission set in the config, you can use the Mockingbird screenshare command, `/mbscreenshare <player>` to screenshare a player.
+Nobody will be able to see you while you are "screensharing" somebody.

 ## Detections
 Detections not guaranteed 100% accurate.